 - We will evaluate and improve the local recycling system.

 - We will replace the current light bulbs in government buildings with energy efficient light bulbs, and encourage homeowners to do the same.

-- We will ban the retail use of single use plastic bags and promote reusable bags.
+- We will reduce the retail use of single use plastic bags and promote reusable bags.

 - We will not allow asphalt recycling plants to be made in the town.

 - We will improve the existing trail system.

 - We will clean Budd Lake by removing algae and pollution.